Michael Pittman Jr. Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Matchup vs. Houston

-- Pittman has averaged 33.3 receiving yards per game in his three career matchups against the Texans, 28.2 fewer than his over/under for Sunday's game.
+- In his three matchups against the Texans, Pittman's 33.3 receiving yards average is 28.2 less than his over/under for Sunday's game (61.5).

-- The Texans are conceding 258.4 passing yards per game this year, the NFL's 19th-ranked pass defense.
+- The Texans are allowing 258.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- With 17 passing TDs conceded this year, the Texans defense is ranked 13th in the league.
+- The Texans have allowed 17 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.

 Recent Performances